RSS3-Network/REPs/REPs/REP-1.md

 ## REP Editor Responsibilities

-The REP Editors are responsible for the overall management of the REP process, including the following:
+The REP Editors are responsible for the overall management of the REP process, including the following work:

-- Reivew initial PRs
-- Assign REP numbers
-- Update REP status
-- Merge PRs
-- Update README
+1. Check the Soundness: evaluate each REP to ensure it is practical, relevant, and free from any objectionable content.
+Should you find issues, reject the proposal with a detailed explanation, seeking input from fellow Editors as needed.
+2. Check the REP format: check whether the REP follows the [REP Format](#rep-format).
+3. Check the REP number: check whether the REP number is aligned with the PR number.
+4. Check the REP type: check whether the REP type is aligned with the [REP Types](#rep-types).
+5. Check the REP status: check whether the REP status is consistent with the steps outlined in the [REP Workflow](#rep-workflow).
+   1. Every REP must begin in `Draft`
+   2. Status progresses only 1 step per PR.
+   3. Prior to advancing into `Candidate`, ensure all dissenting opinions have been properly addressed.
+   4. Advancement to `Final` requires approval from at least two REP Editors.
+6. Check the [List of REPs](https://github.com/RSS3-Network/REPs/blob/main/README.md#list-of-reps) is updated.
+7. Check the PR title:
+   1. The initial PR title should be formatted as `REP-{number}: {REP title}`.
+   2. Subsequent PR titles should indicate changes, formatted as `REP-{number}: {what's changed}`.

 ## Reference